jthack/hydeout/_posts/2023-04-17-turbocharge-chatgpt-with-metaprompter.md

 In addition, not everyone is skilled in writing great prompts.
 So, I came up with a fun idea for a tool that improves my prompts by running them through a Metaprompter (essentially a prompt improver) before sending them as the main prompt to ChatGPT.

+## Script and Prompt

-I created a script to do this for me, which you can find on my GitHub.
-The prompt improver takes the following format:
+I created a script to do this for me, which you can find [on my GitHub](https://github.com/jthack/metaprompter).
+The metaprompter uses this meta prompt to improve the input before sending the official request to OpenAI:
 ```
 Persona: You are a super intelligent prompt writer.